GrumpyCockatiel/raytools/README.md

 icons: [{ glyph: "trash", handler: deleteRecord, data: "someField" }]
 ```

-The glyph name is just the Bootstrap 5 icon name.
+The glyph name is just the [Bootstrap 5 icon](https://icons.getbootstrap.com/) name.

 ## Parameters & Options
 The following documents parameters you can set in constructor options:

-* **keyfield** - keyfield is the object property to use to identify each unique row object - usually a string, GUID or Int unique identifier.
+* **keyfield** - keyfield is the object property to use to identify each unique row object - usually a string, GUID or INT unique identifier.
 * **styleClasses** - By default the `table` class is set - but this string array allows you to specify other Bootstrap table style classes as options.
 * **columns** - Columns is the array of column objects to display which mainly need a title and field to map to in the data objects.
   * field - the actual object property field name.